tangledhelix/DP_greatlakes/README.md

 ### Transcriber's notes ###

 p.
 39: changed “Groseilliers” to “Groseillers” (Radisson and Groseillers)

+#### HTML-only

+Clicking on most images in this book will open a more detailed version of the image.

 ### HTML file review ###
 The iPhone/iPad simulators can't use `file://` URLs.
 Start a local web server with `python3 -m http.server` in the project directory and going to `localhost:8000` in Safari on the device.